179971c/NuGet2Unity/README.md

 --skiplinkxml       |  Do not add a link.xml to package --help              |  Display this help screen.
 --version           |  Display version information.

+## Example
+Let's say you wanted to download and package the latest version of the [WindowsAzure.Storage NuGet package](https://www.nuget.org/packages/WindowsAzure.Storage) to a Unity package in the current directory.
+Here's what that would look like:

+`dotnet NuGet2Unity.dll -n WindowsAzure.Storage -o .`